-The Product Design Program provides a thorough grounding in the use, invention, and production of consumer products.
+The Department of Product Design provides a thorough grounding in the use, invention, and production of consumer products.
 It integrates the theories and applied practices of the art, architecture, and design disciplines, creating collaborative opportunities across campus with the business school and the anthropology and chemistry departments.
 Students study both material and theoretical aspects of product design, manufacturing, and design research.
 The critical research and design work produced by students and faculty members has an impact on both the local and international design communities.

 Students learn to develop projects from a personal, local, and global perspective.
 They gain in–depth knowledge about materials, idea generation, prototyping, and manufacturing.
 Hand skills are taught alongside high tech 3–D rendering and printing.
 Our students finish the program with confidence and skills to work for a company or start their own business.
 Students with an interest in being rigorous, critical, hands–on, mission–driven designers are perfect candidates for the product design BFA.
 Join us in making our world.

 The Product Design Program is a major partner in the university's Green Product Design Network.
 We create sustainable product–material–business solutions for new and existing companies.

 Home to the Department of Product Design's BA and BS Material and Product Studies undergraduate degree, Eugene is a small city and friendly "college town."
 The university brings culture and diversity to the city as well as an influx of several thousand new residents every fall.
 You can buy locally grown produce and goods at the weekly Saturday Market, join the monthly First Friday Artwalk, or attend a concert at performing arts centers and halls around town.
 Eugene is located one hour from both the Pacific coast and snowboarding at Willamette Pass and is two hours from Portland.
 Housing is varied and easy to find, from new apartments to classic bungalows.